socialplanning/opencore/nui/member/README.txt

     >>> view.leave_project('p3')
     False
     >>> view.portal_status_message
-    [u'You are the only admin.
-You cannot leave this project']
+    [u"You are the only remaining administrator.
+You can't leave this project without appointing another."]

     Even if we are in the private state
     >>> view.change_visibility('p3')